 Yes, an oversimplification – but this is a case of less messiness, not more!
-As well as a case of following GURPS, which made no distinction between an extra 50 lbs. from density, from fat, and from a sackful of raccoons.
+As well as a case of following GURPS 3e, which made no distinction between an extra 50 lbs. from density, from fat, or from a sackful of raccoons.

 The alternative is obvious: give either natural weight or carried weight some multiplier to enforce a distinction.
 But I think most gamers would find that messy.

 The WSR and MSR columns are not particularly elegant either, in order to follow GURPS at medium levels and obtain reaonable results at low levels.